ThomasLee94/southpark-api/docs/README.md

 Users will be able to:

-	1. Query for all lines per character.
+	1. Query for all episodes per season.

 	2. Query for character lines per episode.